Emile Othon Friesz Biography | Oil Painting Reproductions

-The artist Emile Othon Friesz travelled extensively, to Portugal in 1911 and to Belgium in 1912.
-Stays in Munich and Düsseldorf as well as the participation in exhibitions by the Berlin Secession made Friesz's work known in Germany as well.
+The artist Emile Othon Friesz traveled to Portugal in 1911 and to Belgium in 1912.
+He also went to Munich and Düsseldorf and participated in exhibitions with the Berlin Secession, this made Friesz's work known in Germany as well.

-An outstanding late work is the decoration he did with Raoul Dufy for the Palais de Chaillot on the occasion of the world fair in Paris in 1937.
-Even though the artist used a more traditional, austere technique in his late works, several of his earlier works, especially from 1907, are regarded as the boldest examples of Fauvism.
+Even though the artist used a more traditional, austere technique in his late works, several of his earlier works, especially from 1907, is regarded as the boldest examples of Fauvism.

 During the last thirty years of his life, he painted in a style completely removed from that of his earlier colleagues and his contemporaries.
-Having abandoned the lively arabesques and brilliant colors of his Fauve years, Emile Othon Friesz returned to the more sober palette he had learned in Le Havre from his professor Charles Lhuillier and to an early admiration for Poussin, Chardin, and Corot.
+He abandoned the lively arabesques and brilliant colors of his Fauve years, Emile Othon Friesz returned to the more sober palette he had learned in his youth in Le Havre from his professor Charles Lhuillier and to an early admiration for Nicolas Poussin, Jean Baptiste Siméon Chardin, and Jean Baptiste Camille Corot.

 Artists Influencing Emile-Othon Friesz: Charles Lhuillier, Camille Pissarro.